 Artificial intelligence has long since ceased to be a niche technology, and in many cases it has entered the mainstream - especially in larger companies.
 Small and medium-sized enterprises (SMEs) also increasingly want to follow this trend in order to remain competitive.
 However, the start must be well planned and evaluated to avoid disappointment.
 A solid basic understanding is an important pillar for this.
-The appliedAI initiative of UnternehmerTUM is currently developing a free online course on the topic of "AI in business and economy" in order to specifically support SMEs in the application of AI.
+In cooperation with the Bavarian State Ministry, the appliedAI initiative of UnternehmerTUM has developed a free online course on the topic of "AI in business and economy" in order to specifically support SMEs in the application of AI.

 AI for medium-sized enterprises

 Dr. Till Klein, Senior Manager at the appliedAI Academy, and his team have designed the online course especially for individuals and companies who have had little or no contact with AI so far and want to get an overview of the use cases and effects.
 "We deliberately address AI beginners and focus the course on the use of AI in areas and processes that we find in many companies, e.g. production, logistics, human resources, finance, or marketing," says Klein.
 The advantage: Participants from these areas do not have to "grapple" with technical terms, but learn how AI can create added value in their familiar environment.
 This understanding is important for tackling their own AI projects.